hannah-lynn/sport-culture/README.md

 After this, the basket was created and styled, product info is taken from the data in localStorage.

-Finally, recently viewed items has been created which uses the same card from the shop, it also needs some work (see To Do list).
+Finally, recently viewed items has been created, which uses the same card from the shop, it also needs some work (see To Do list).

 ## To Do